ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 #### Language

-The diversity of respondents did not only increase in terms of countries of residency, but also in terms of native language.
-In total, 70 different languages were mentioned as native language.
+The diversity of respondents did not only increase in terms of countries of residency but also in terms of the native language.
+In total, 70 different languages were mentioned as their native languages.
 That’s a 40% increase compared to the previous year.

-31.5% state English as their native language, followed by Indian languages (12.4%), Spanish (8.4%), French (6.9%), Russian (6.4%) and German (4.7%).
+31.5% state English as their native language, followed by Indian languages (12.4%), Spanish (8.4%), French (6.9%), Russian (6.4%), and German (4.7%).

-_ℹ️Hindi, Urdu, Telugu, Bengali, Tamil, Malayalam, Gujarati, Marathi, Kannada and Odia were clustered as “Indian languages”.
-Chinese, Cantonese and Mandarin were clustered as “Chinese languages”.
-Persian, Pashto and Ossetian were clustered as “Iranian languages”._
+_ℹ️Hindi, Urdu, Telugu, Bengali, Tamil, Malayalam, Gujarati, Marathi, Kannada, and Odia were clustered as “Indian languages”.
+Chinese, Cantonese, and Mandarin were clustered as “Chinese languages”.
+Persian, Pashto, and Ossetian were clustered as “Iranian languages”._

 ![Survey Participants Native Language](/img/2023/02/lang.png)

-With almost 80%, the majority of respondents predominantly speaks English at work.
+With almost 80%, the majority of respondents predominantly speak English at work.

-Other languages that are spoken at work: French (3.2%), Russian (3.1%) and Chinese languages (2.3%).
+Other languages that are spoken at work: French (3.2%), Russian (3.1%), and Chinese languages (2.3%).

 ![Survey Participants Work Language](/img/2023/02/lang_work.png)

 Of the respondents who didn't name English as their native language, 87% are okay with reading the Solidity documentation in English.
-12.9% would prefer to read it in their native language, the most mentioned ones being Spanish, Indian languages and Russian.
+12.9% would prefer to read it in their native language, the most mentioned ones being Spanish, Indian languages, and Russian.

 ![Preferred Documentation Language](/img/2023/02/lang_docs.png)

 ![Preferred Documentation Language Breakdown](/img/2023/02/lang_docs_integrated.png)

 _ℹ️ Note: This survey has only been conducted in English, which may have impacted the outcome of this question.
-We still believe internationalization of resources like the Solidity documentation is a crucial factor to lower the barriers of entry and we aim to support by helping coordinate the community-driven [translation efforts](https://github.com/solidity-docs)._
+We still believe internationalization of resources like the Solidity documentation is a crucial factor in lowering the barriers of entry, and we aim to support by helping coordinate the community-driven [translation efforts](https://github.com/solidity-docs)._

 ![Developer Profile Header](/img/2023/02/header2.png)

 ### Developer Profile

-In the second section of the Solidity Developer Survey we learn more about professional experience and coding preferences of the survey audience.
+In the second section of the Solidity Developer Survey, we learn more about the professional experience and coding preferences of the survey audience.

 #### Work Experience & Employment

-Roughly 71% of respondents were employed at the time of the survey, while roughly 12% stated they were students and 17% said they were currently not working professionally.
+Roughly 71% of respondents were employed at the time of the survey, while roughly 12% stated they were students, and 17% said they were currently not working professionally.

-Compared to the previous survey, there is a slight increase in both the number of students, and currently unemployed developers.
+Compared to the previous survey, there is a slight increase in both the number of students and currently unemployed developers.

 ![Employment Status](/img/2023/02/employment.png)